 - Multi-site functionality

 - showing your freed-up megabytes on the right-hand side of the window

 Several sites list Smush as one of the best WordPress plugins, and it’s free too.

 You also have the option of upgrading to the WP Smush Pro plugin.

-No one wants to copy and paste an email address so they can email you, especially on a mobile device.
+No one wants to copy and paste an email address so they can contact you, especially on a mobile device.

-Here’s what the WPForms drag and drop building looks like when you use it to create a contact form.
+Here’s what the WPForms drag-and-drop building looks like when you create a contact form.